Duke University Job Descriptions

 Occupational Summary

-The Behavioral Management Curator works closely with the husbandry, research and veterinary departments to observe and assess behavior, document abnormal behavior, develop and implement a plan to address the behavior.
-Oversees the DLC's animal training program and maintains compliance by modifying existing policy or creating new policies with Duke University Animal of Welfare Assurance & IACUC, USDA, AZA and AAALAC behavioral monitoring/management regulations.
+The Curator of Behavioral Management and Welfare works closely with the husbandry, research and veterinary departments to proactively condition husbandry and research behaviors, create qualitative and quantitative behavioral assessments for welfare analysis, document abnormal behavior, develop and implement plans to address behaviors of concern.
+Oversees the DLC's animal training and enrichment program and maintains compliance by modifying existing policy or creating new policies with Duke University Animal of Welfare Assurance & IACUC, USDA, AZA and AAALAC behavioral monitoring/management regulations.

 Work Performed